CarPartFinderPro/CarPartFinderPro/README.md

 ### Branches:
 - use frontend-branch to edit related to frontend files
 - use backend-branch to edit related to backend files

+### To synchronize between branches:
+- git fetch to find new branches
+- git checkout -b <branch-name> origin/<branch-name> - to add branch locally and synchronize